mmistakes/jekyll-theme-basically-basic/README.md

 | <img src="https://cdn.rawgit.com/mmistakes/jekyll-theme-basically-basic/master/_includes/icon-twitter.svg" width="16" height="16"> | icon-twitter.svg |
 | <img src="https://cdn.rawgit.com/mmistakes/jekyll-theme-basically-basic/master/_includes/icon-xing.svg" width="16" height="16"> | icon-xing.svg |
 | <img src="https://cdn.rawgit.com/mmistakes/jekyll-theme-basically-basic/master/_includes/icon-youtube.svg" width="16" height="16"> | icon-youtube.svg |

-The theme uses social network logos and other iconography saved as SVGs for performance and flexibility.
-Said SVGs are located in the `_includes` directory and prefixed with `icon-`.
-Each icon has been sized and designed to fit a `16 x 16` viewbox and optimized with [SVGO](https://github.com/svg/svgo).

 Fill colors are defined in the `_sass/basically-basic/_icons.scss` partial and set with `.icon-name` where class name matches the corresponding icon.